-You wouldn’t go into an exam without any prep work.
-Well, at least we hope you wouldn’t.
+You wouldn’t go into an exam without any prep work, right?
+Well, hopefully not anyway.
 Filing a claim is kind of like one giant exam.
 You need to prepare for the best results.
 That means gathering all information that pertains to your case.
 This includes:

 - All medical documents.
 We’re talking lab reports, scans, x-rays, every single check up, etc.

 - A record of your medical bills.
 The expenses related to your injury would not have existed had the doctor acted responsibly.
 Make sure you bring together all receipts and bills so you can include them in your claim.